 Sanitation can be improved by addressing user-, product-, and market-related challenges that inhibit uptake and use of sanitation technologies.
 Leading sanitation solutions engage and create incentives for all actors across the sanitation value chain.

 Everyone needs a safe place to go.
 Proper sanitation means that people are separated from and do not come into contact with human waste.
+This requires proper fecal sludge management – a process for which countries recently met to discuss lessons learned.
 Squat pan or seated pour-flush toilets, onsite biodigesters, or public latrine blocks are all appropriate for varying contexts.
 However, it is important to recognize there is no “one size fits all” solution to sanitation.
 The right intervention depends on the community’s needs, culture, and environment.
 And a critical element of an intervention is ensuring that facilities are used and maintained.
 This can sometimes mean taking on cultural norms.

 Durability, privacy, and security